www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 - 1 Credits

 As a Catholic university rooted in the liberal arts, we are a welcoming community of learners challenged by Franciscan values and charism, engaged in a continuous pursuit of knowledge, faith, wisdom, and justice, and ever mindful of a tradition that emphasizes reverence for creation, compassion and peacemaking.
 We strive for academic excellence in all programs, preparing women and men to contribute to the world through service and leadership.

-Provides multiple opportunities to plan and participate in professional and practical literacy activities in order to promote life-life learning and a professional literacy model to colleagues and students.
+This course provides multiple opportunities to plan and participate in professional and practical literacy activities in order to promote life-long learning and a professional literacy model to colleagues and students.

 College of Education Mission

 The mission of the College of Education is to prepare competent and caring educators who understand students, serve the community and develop professionally to become ethical decision-makers and leaders.